Understanding Essential Auto Insurance Terms for New Drivers

 Is auto insurance required by law?

 Yes, almost all states require a minimum amount of liability insurance.
-Check your state’s rules to be sure you’re compliant.
+Check your state’s rules to ensure you’re compliant.
+Being informed about your state’s requirements can save you from potential legal issues.

 Final Thoughts